mletras89/multiTile-architecture/README.md

 make all
 ```
 ## Project Test
+This repository also includes several tests to check the correct functionality.
+To check the project run:<br>
 ```bash
 make check_all
 ```
+This will run all the tests and compare their outputs to preloaded golden cases.

 ## Application
 The application is defined as a dataflow graph.
 A dataflow graph consists of a collection of actors that are connected via communication channels.
 In the context of this repository, the communication channels are implemented as First-In-First-Out (FIFO) buffers.